ROSBag#

 Noneaccepts all types, defaults to"Image"dtype (str or dict) – override the numpy dtype for all image pixel data, or by topic

-{topic: dtype}colororder (str or dict or None) – override the colour-plane order for all image, or by topic
+{topic: dtype}colororder (str or dict or None) – override the color-plane order for all image, or by topic

 - Raises: